 print(double[Float64](3.4)) # 6

-The parameter list, capture list, effects, and return type
+The parameter list, capture list, effects, and return type appear in the

-appear in the same order as on top-level functions:
+same order as on top-level functions:

 name[parameters](arguments) effects {captures} -> ReturnType.

-relationship to the enclosing scope.
-Variadic parameters are
+enclosing scope.
+Variadic parameters are also supported

-also legal (def closure[*Ts: Coord](*args: *Ts)).
+(def closure[*Ts: Coord](*args: *Ts)).

 Effects